 The Fund does not have a significant concentration of credit risk that arises from an exposure to a single counterparty or group of counterparties having similar characteristics.
-The main concentration of credit risk, to which the Fund is exposed, arises from cash and cash equivalents and amounts due from brokers balances.
+The main concentration of credit risk, to which the Fund is exposed, arises from cash and cash equivalents balance.
 None of these assets are impaired nor past their due date.
-The maximum exposure to credit risk is the carrying of these balances as at the reporting date.
+The maximum exposure to credit risk is the carrying of these balances at the reporting date.